- Need a quick abrasive sanding tool?

 When it comes to exposed timber surfaces that have a natural timber look, you need to hit the surface with final sand following the timber grain, vs an orbital motion that sands in rotations.

-You can just do this final touch by hand, with a block and fine sandpaper it won’t take long.
-If you regularly need to do this you could also add a finishing sander to your collection that archives a back and forward sanding motion.
+If you regularly need to do this, you could add a finishing sander to your collection that archives a back-and-forward sanding motion.

 Choosing the best belt sander